13 Filesystem and Input/Output (IO)

 • a pipeline (or just “pipe”) in your terminal7.

-From the bulletpoints listed aboved, we know that although the term “file” is present, a “file descriptor” might describe something more than just a file.
+From the bullet points listed above, we know that although the term “file” is present, a “file descriptor” might describe something more than just a file.
 This concept of a “file descriptor” comes from the Portable Operating System Interface (POSIX) API, which is a set of standards that guide how operating systems across the world should be implemented, to maintain compatibility between them.

 In C, a “file descriptor” is a FILE pointer, but, in Zig, a file descriptor is a File object.
 This data type (File) is described in the std.fs module of the Zig Standard Library.
 We normally don’t create a File object directly in our Zig code.
 Instead, we normally get such object as result when we open an IO resource.
-In other words, we normally ask to our OS to open and use a particular IO resource, and, if the OS do open succesfully this IO resource, the OS normally handles back to us a file descriptor to this particular IO resource.
+In other words, we normally ask our OS to open a particular IO resource for us, and, if the OS do open successfully this IO resource, the OS normally handles back to us a file descriptor to this particular IO resource.

 13.1.3 The standard output